IstoraMandiri/Aerosol/readme.md

 ## What is a Smart Charity Platform?

-It's an application that allows people to create and deploy and share customisable Smart Charity contracts.
+It's an application that allows people to create, deploy, share and donate to customisable Smart Charity contracts.

 ## What does Aerosol do